actions-marketplace-validations/ewilliams-zoot_jsv-action/README.md

 ### key-and-schema

-This input takes in the same format as the `key-and-file` input but references the JSON schemas you want to use to validat the JSON files in the `key-and-file` list.
+This input takes in the same format as the `key-and-file` input but references the JSON schemas you want to use to validate the JSON files in the `key-and-file` list.

 **Building on Example**
 ```yml